 By automating checklists and forms, you can reduce friction and improve response time by automating reporting processes, expense reimbursement, equipment check, and more.
 Additionally, you can ensure compliance through digital ‘read-and-sign’ forms, such as policies and procedures, uniform and dress code, and more.

 There are about a dozen more features that staffing companies will find relevant but instead, we want to mention that Connecteam is easy to use, requires no training, and is super affordable.
-Sign up for the premium plan that starts at just $29/month for up to 200 users or join the free for life plan.
+Sign up for the premium plan that starts at just $39/month or join the free for life plan.

 The Leading App For Staffing Agencies